status-im/docs.status.im/content/web3.md

     // or async
     web3.eth.getSyncing(callback(error, result){ ... })

-This property is read only and returns the either a sync object, when the node is syncing or `false`.
+This property is read only and returns either a sync object, when the node is syncing, or `false`.

 ###  Returns